MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-project-template.md

 ## Create a project template from an existing project
 You can create a project template from a project in the following ways:

-- **Work breakdown structure**: A work breakdown structure in a template derived from a project will copy all tasks and dependencies.
-The assignments created will be based on the generic team members added to the project team when the project template is created.
+- **Work breakdown structure**: A work breakdown structure in a template that is derived from a project will copy all tasks and dependencies.
+The assignments that are created will be based on the generic team members that are added to the project team when the project template is created.
-- **Project estimates**: When creating a project template from an existing project, the estimates from the source project are copied to the project template.
+- **Project estimates**: When a project template is created from an existing project, the estimates from the source project are copied to the project template.
-- **Project team members**: When creating a template from an existing project, all named team members are replaced with the organization's generic resource.
+- **Project team members**: When a template is created from an existing project, all named team members are replaced with the organization's generic resource.
 All position names and roles are maintained.

 ## Create a project from a template
  You can create a project from a template in the following ways: